Nummular Eczema is also known as Nummular Dermatitis, Discoid Eczema and Microbial Eczema.

 The condition can be stubborn and the above treatments may not work.

-For more stubborn and severe bouts of nummular eczema, uv light treatment may be tried.
+For more stubborn and severe bouts, uv light treatment may be tried.

 A diagnosis can be done by a doctor.